 As we mentioned, Sonic Lost World is coming to both the WiiU and the 3DS.
 And, when it comes to the gameplay, the two versions are basically the same.
 But they’re not really the same game.
 Instead, the levels in both editions are unique, making them more like two versions of the same game.

-In addition, the WiiU version also augments its single-player mode with some competitive and co-operative multiplayer.
+the WiiU version also augments its single-player mode with some competitive and co-operative multiplayer.
 In the former, you and a friend can race each other through versions of levels from the single-player mode that have been reworked to be more race-friendly.
 But instead of doing a split-screen thing, the game has one player looking at the TV while the other uses the screen on the GamePad.

 As for the co-op mode, this is actually just a version of the single-player one that lets you help someone who might be stuck.
 Let’s say, for the sake of this discussion, that I just can’t get past one part of the third level.
 My kid (well, if I had one) could have me switch over to the co-op version of that level, and then join me in it by using the Wiimote or Pro Controller, which would let them take control of a something that could help me out.
 So if, for instance, I couldn’t make a certain jump, Paul Jr. could use an R.C. helicopter to lift me past it.
 He’s a good kid.